Srivijaya: War against Java

 In the 10th century, the rivalry between Sumatran Srivijaya and the Javanese Mataram kingdom became more intense and hostile.
 The animosity was probably caused by Srivijaya's effort to reclaim the Sailendra lands in Java or by Mataram's aspiration to challenge Srivijaya domination in the region.
-In East Java, the Anjukladang inscription dated from 937 mentions an infiltration attack from Malayu — which refers to a Srivijayan attack upon the Mataram Kingdom of East Java.
+In East Java, the Anjukladang inscription dated 937 mentions an infiltration attack from Malayu — which refers to a Srivijayan attack upon the Mataram Kingdom of East Java.
 The villagers of Anjuk Ladang were awarded for their service and merit in assisting the king's army, under the leadership of Mpu Sindok, in repelling invading Malayu (Sumatra) forces; subsequently, a jayastambha (victory monument) was erected in their honor.

 In 990, King Dharmawangsa of Java launched a naval invasion against Srivijaya and attempted to capture the capital Palembang.
 The news of the Javanese invasion of Srivijaya was recorded in Chinese Song period sources.
 In 988, a Srivijayan envoy was sent to the Chinese court in Guangzhou.
-After sojourning for about two years in China, the envoy learned that his country had been attacked by She-po (Java) which made him unable to return home.
-In 992 the envoy from She-po (Java) arrived in the Chinese court and explaining that their country was involved in continuous war with San-fo-qi (Srivijaya).
+After sojourning for about two years in China, the envoy learned that his country had been attacked by Java which made him unable to return home.
+In 992 an envoy from Java arrived in the Chinese court and explained that their country was involved in continuous war with Srivijaya.
 In 999 the Srivijayan envoy sailed from China to Champa in an attempt to return home, however, he received no news about the condition of his country.
 The Srivijayan envoy then sailed back to China and appealed to the Chinese Emperor for the protection of Srivijaya against Javanese invaders.